 Usually, people go about their daily lives without thinking about law work.
 But injury victims will need to learn about this process.
-After all, the process of filing an injury case and the unique elements of the case are information intensive.
+After all, filing an injury case in Los Angeles and the unique elements of the case are information intensive.

 After the filing of a lawsuit, attorneys use specific methods to obtain relevant information during court cases.
 This information can include personal injury case law, etc.

 The information provided can help streamline the process in a personal injury case.
-Becuase of these answers, parties can better understand the specific terms and timelines.
+Because of these answers, parties can better understand the specific terms and timelines.

-Judicial Council approved Form Interrogatories have boxes a party can check with specific questions.
+Judicial Council-approved Form Interrogatories have boxes a party can check with specific questions.
 So the Court will typically want to know the answers too.
-Most of all, these are an excellent method to use to obtain basic info like birth dates, whether or not the other party has a liability insurance policy.
-That way we know if some kinds of coverage for the accident or mishap, etc. are available.
+Most of all, these are excellent methods to obtain basic info like birth dates and whether or not the other party has a liability insurance policy.

 The written answers must be accurate to the best of the individual’s knowledge.
-And the responses must have a written verification to this fact.
-As discussed, the questions in the interrogatories will usually be about background.
+And the responses must have written verification of this fact.
+As discussed, the questions in the interrogatories will usually be about the background.
 So these will seek info about past injury claims, past medical histories, etc.

-Employment history will be sought.
+Defendants will seek your employment history.
 Focusing on specific types of questions helps discover evidence.
 Fishing expeditions are proper during initial discovery.
 But if objected to, this evidence may not come in at trial.
 But since it could lead to other admissible evidence, courts allow liberal discovery.

-When court approved interrogatories are used, the other party must respond to the questions.
-After all, it is considered by many judges to be mandatory to comply with the approved interrogatories.
+The other party must respond to the questions when court-approved interrogatories are used.
+After all, many judges consider it mandatory for parties to comply with the approved interrogatories.
 However, they are objectionable.
 But not every question may be valid in your case.
 So don’t just check every box.
-After all, you could be sanctioned for abusing the discovery process.
+After all, the court could sanction you for abusing the discovery process.

-The answers to the questions included in the interrogatories are crucial for each side.
-After all, it will determine the direction the lawyers will take on behalf of the plaintiff and in the name of the defendant.
+The answers to the interrogatories’ questions are crucial for each side, determining party litigation direction.
 Courts call these answers “admissions.”
-So these give the lawyer the capacity to read the responses in court out loud.
+So these give the lawyer the capacity to read the court responses aloud.
 Experienced know there is power in using the admissions from the interrogatories in court.

-And these answers can be later used to impeach or contradict the deponent.
-Untimely interrogatories can be compelled, a motion for “sanctions” can accompany this motion.
+And this party’s answers can be used by the defense later to impeach or contradict the deponent.
+Parties can compel untimely interrogatories and file a motion for “sanctions” that can accompany this motion.
 Some courts treat bogus responses or nonresponses as contempt of court.

-What discovery can do, is to make the person educated in what to expect.
+What discovery can do is educate the person on what to expect.
 Discovery helps the client work with their lawyer.
 Above we saw that interrogatories are helpful tools.
 Conducting discovery builds a solid case.
-Look at our blog to learn more.
+Look at our injury law blog to learn more.